-- CY TOOLS PATHS (path to the installation "tools<version>" directory) - CY_GETLIBS_CACHE_PATH (path to the "cache" directory) - CY_GETLIBS_OFFLINE_PATH (path to the offline content) - CyManifestLocOverride (path to the local manifest.loc file) - CyRemoteManifestOverride (URL to a specific manifest file)
+- CY TOOLS PATHS (path to the installation "tools<version>" directory) - CyManifestLocOverride (path to the local manifest.loc file) - CyRemoteManifestOverride (URL to a specific manifest file)

-For ModusToolboxTM version 3.0, we also include a global path for assets like device-db using the variable named CY_GETLIBS_GLOBAL_PATH.
+For ModusToolboxTM version 3.x, we also include a global path for assets like device-db using the variable named CY_GETLIBS_GLOBAL_PATH.
 If the variable does not exist, it assumes a default path of ~/.modustoolbox/global.

 When entering variables that require a path, use a Windows-style path (not Cygwin-style, like /cygdrive/c/).
 Also, use forward slashes.
-For example, "C:/MyPath/ModusToolbox/tools_3.0".
+For example, "C:/MyPath/ModusToolbox/tools_3.1".